nikhilgoenkatech/PipelineObservability/README.md

-> NOTE: This repo contains working example for Opentelemetry and workflows for **CICD Observability**.
-Please note these are not supported officially by Dynatrace.
+> NOTE: This repo contains working example for Opentelemetry and workflows for **CICD Observability** in Dynatrace.
+Please note these are not supported officially by Dynatrace or anyone.

 # CI/CD Observability with Dynatrace